opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./03-adding-dynamic-behavior/Svelte_adding_dynamic_behavior.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_adding_dynamic_behavior).

-The source code to follow this article is in the `03-adding-dynamic-behavior` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/03-adding-dynamic-behavior svelte-todo` command.
+The source code to follow this article is in the `03-adding-dynamic-behavior` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/03-adding-dynamic-behavior svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/c862d964d48d473ca63ab91709a0a5a0?version=3.23.2).

 ## 04. Componentizing our Svelte app